 One hundred twenty-five cats with diabetes mellitus that had previously completed a bexagliflozin field study were enrolled in a multicenter extended use field study.
 Cats were enrolled in the study for a range of 7 to 1064 days, with a mean of 329 days.
 Safety data were evaluated for all 125 cats treated with at least one dose of Bexacat (bexagliflozin tablets).
 All cats received one tablet, once daily, regardless of body weight or blood glucose level.
 Forty-nine of the 125 enrolled cats were withdrawn from the study due to adverse reactions, serious adverse reactions, death/euthanasia, lack of effectiveness, suspected diabetic remission, withdrawal of owner consent, or lost to follow up.
-The most common adverse reactions were similar to those noted in the previous field studies and include elevated USG (35.2%), vomiting (27.2%), elevated fPL (26.4%), anorexia (24.0%), diarrhea (22.4%), urinary tract infections (17.6%), lethargy (16.8%), and death (16.0%).
+The most common adverse reactions were similar to those noted in the previous field studies and included elevated USG (35.2%), vomiting (27.2%), lethargy (16.8%), and death (16.0%).